 To get Youtube premium Picture in Picture running on your Android TV, you have to first download the native youtube app that comes pre-installed on any android phone.
-Make sure its the latest version which supports PIP.
+Make sure it’s the latest version that supports PIP.

 To download youtube for Mobile you can either push the apk via WiFi File transfer app or download it via third-party app stores like Aptoide TV.
 To know all the ways you can sideload apps on your Android TV or streaming box click here.

 Step 2.
-Find the Youtube App inside Sideload launcher :
+Find the Youtube App inside the Sideload launcher :